Fr. Emmanuel Pazhayapurackal CMI, Pastor

 I am a member of the Congregation of Carmelites of Mary Immaculate (CMI), the first Indian indigenous religious congregation, founded by Saint Cyriac Chavara, in Kerala, India, in 1831.
 It is within the Syro-Malabar Rite which is an East Syrian Rite.
 Its members are known as St. Thomas Christians who traditionally believe that faith was brought to them by St. Thomas, an Apostle of Jesus Christ.
 The CMI spirituality, rooted in the Indian, Oriental and Carmelite spiritual traditions, believes that the basic condition and the most effective means for evangelization is the vibrant witness of our evangelical life.
 CMI spirituality, its vision and mission, could meaningfully be expressed in an icon of integration of intense prayer incessantly enriching our apostolic activities.

-All through my priestly life of 40 years, I spent most of the time in the ministry of teaching in three colleges in India, as teacher (15 years) and Principal (9 years).
-Along with my teaching, I did pastoral ministry in a few parishes in India, St. John’s Church, White Plains, New York (5 years), and at Holy Faith, Gainesville since May 2006 (10 years).
+All through my priestly life of now 44 years, I spent most of the time in the ministry of teaching in three colleges in India, as teacher (15 years) and Principal (9 years).
+Along with my teaching, I did pastoral ministry in a few parishes in India, St. John’s Church, White Plains, New York (5 years), and at Holy Faith, Gainesville since May 2006 (13 years) and as of December 2019, Pastor of Holy Faith.

 I praise and thank the divine providence which brought me to Holy Faith Parish.
 I am grateful to Fr.
 John who took real interest in my coming here and has always been a great supporter and a good friend for me.
 My loving gratitude and prayers to all parishioners for your encouragement and great love, making Holy Faith for me a home away from home.
 May God bless you!